 |Financial Product / Commodity||Shipping/Transmission Capacity|

-The Energy Trading model can be seamlessly integrated with ADRM's Oil Sands Mining, Upstream, Midstream, Petroleum Refining and/or Oil & Gas Downstream data models, with our Gas & Electric Utility industry data models, and with many of our financial industry models such as Commercial Banking and Corporate Investment Banking.
+The Energy & Commodity Trading model can be seamlessly integrated with ADRM's Oil Sands Mining, Upstream, Midstream, Petroleum Refining and/or Oil & Gas Downstream data models, with our Gas & Electric Utility industry data models, and with many of our financial industry models such as Commercial Banking and Corporate Investment Banking.